JimzSnowby/CarArrayQuestion/Readme.txt

 If the array element is 5, the car is going East at a speed of 5.
 If the array elemtn is -3, the car is going West at a speed of 3.

 With the road only being 1 lane, these cars will crash.
-Write a function that will determine how many cars will remain.
+Write a function that will output the remaining cars.

 Rules:
 1. The slower of two cars (elements) is removed from the lane (array)